kudobuilder/kudo/keps/0033-structured-parameters.md

 To migrate the existing CRDs, we will implement a Conversion Webhook that only allows `v1beta1` to `v1beta2` conversion, not the other way around.
 When KUDO is upgraded, it will:

+1. Run Pre-Migration: fetch all existing CRs in version `v1beta1`, run the conversion to `v1beta2` and check for any errors.
+If this fails, the upgrade will be aborted and the user need to manually investigate why the conversion failed.
-1. Deploy the new CRD version where the new (`v1beta2`) version will be the _only_ served and stored version:
+2. Deploy the new CRD version where the new (`v1beta2`) version will be the _only_ served and stored version:
     - `v1beta1` will be still in the list, but with `storage=false, served=false`
     - `v1beta2` will be marked as `storage=true, served=true`
-2. Deploy the new manager with the conversion webhook
+3. Deploy the new manager with the conversion webhook.
+This will start the reconciliation loop again and KUDO will start working.
-3. Run Pre-Migration: fetch all existing CRs, run the conversion and check for any errors
-4. Run the migration: fetch all CRDs and issue an update - This will trigger a conversion and save the CRD with the new version
+4. Run the migration: fetch all CRDs and issue an update - This will trigger a conversion and save the CRD with the new version.
+This is not neccessarily required, but it will make sure that all existing CRs are saved as `v1beta2`.
+When the migration has finished, we can remove the `v1beta1` from the CRDs `status.storedVersions` list to indicate that no more old versions are stored in the etcd.
 5. With a later major KUDO release, we can remove `v1beta1` from the CRD list - this should be at least 6 month later, as soon as we remove support for the `v1beta1` version we cannot support migrating existing installations anymore.

 The conversion webhook is stable in Kubernetes 1.16, and beta (and therefore enabled by default) in Kubernetes 1.15.